History of the United States (1865–1917): American Indian assimilation

-Expansion into the plains and mountains by miners, ranchers and settlers led to conflict with some of the regional Indian tribes.
+Expansion into the plains and mountains by miners, ranchers and most of settlers led to conflict with some of the regional American Indian tribes.
 The government insisted the American Indians either move into the general society and become assimilated, or remain on assigned reservations.
-The Army used force to keep those choosing reservation life from threatening nearby tribes or settlers.
+State and territorial militias used force to keep those choosing reservation life from threatening nearby tribes or settlers.
 The violence petered out in the 1880s and practically ceased after 1890.
 By 1880 the buffalo herds, a foundation for the hunting economy, had disappeared.

 American Indians had the choice of living on reservations.
 The US government provided food, supplies, education and medical care.
 Individuals could move out on their own in Western society and earning wages, typically on a ranch.
 Reformers wanted to give as many American Indians as possible the opportunity to own and operate their own farms and ranches, and the issue was how to give individual Indians land owned by the tribe.
 To assimilate the Indians into American society, reformers set up training programs and schools, such as the Carlisle Indian Industrial School in Carlisle, Pennsylvania, that produced many prominent Indian leaders.
 The anti-assimilation traditionalists on the reservations, however, resisted integration.
 The reformers decided the solution was to allow Indians still on reservations to own land as individuals.

 The Dawes Act of 1887 was an effort to integrate American Indians into the mainstream; the majority accepted integration and were absorbed into American society, leaving a trace of American Indian ancestry in millions of American families.
 Those who refused to assimilate remained in poverty on the reservations, supported by Federal food, medicine and schooling.
 In 1934, U.S. policy was reversed again by the Indian Reorganization Act which attempted to protect tribal and communal life on the reservations.